Science, Mathematics & Engineering

 Vijay Kumar

-A professor at UPenn (USA) known for incredible work on 'micro-UAVs' (tiny swarming drones).
-Pioneer in swarm robotics.
+A professor at UPenn (USA) known for his incredible work on 'micro-UAVs' (tiny swarming drones).

 Dr. Geeta Varadan

-Former director at ISRO who played a key role in systems that controlled India's space-faring machines and rovers.
+A former director at ISRO who played a key role in the systems that controlled our space-faring machines.

 Learn More Through Videos